sublayerapp/sublayer_documentation/docs/concepts/generators.md

 Generators are responsible for generating specific outputs based on input data.
 They focus on a single generation task and do not perform any actions or complex decision-making.
 Generators are the building blocks of the Sublayer framework.

+To generate a command for a new generator in your project, you can run the following in your terminal:

+%%%bash
+sublayer generate:generator
+%%%

 ### Try making your own generator:

 <iframe src="https://blueprints.sublayer.com/interactive-code-generator/sublayer-generators?example=true" width="100%" height="500px"></iframe>